 If the child is younger than 13, this falls under child protection, please refer to the Effective support for families document

 Concerned about whether domestic abuse is affecting a child?
-Take a look at the Domestic Violence Risk Indicator Matrix (DVRIM) below for advice.
+Take a look at the Domestic Violence Risk Indicator Matrix (DVRIM) for advice.